drivecanvas/leaderboard-challenge/README.md

 Overview
 ----------------
 For this project, we want you to build out the following functionality for a member earnings leaderboard.
-We have provided 90% of the backend API endpoints(inside of this Rails app) you will need to power the app.
+We have provided 90% of the backend API endpoints(inside of this Rails app),but you will need to power the app.
 From here it is up to you to build out the front-end using either a framework or vanilla JS.

 What is the app?